kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 2. **Testability**: With business logic separated from frameworks, unit testing becomes straightforward and more effective.

-3. **Framework Independence**: While we're using Axum, the core business logic is framework-agnostic, allowing for easier transitions if needed.
+3. **Framework Independence**: While we are using Axum, the core business logic is framework-agnostic, facilitating transitions to other frameworks if necessary.

 4. **Database Flexibility**: The separation of domain models from database specifics allows for easier database migrations or even complete database technology changes.